vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 #### General jokes, yuks and laffs (not category theory specific, but hopefully as or more hilarious, or nearly as much)

 - Open source software, not to be confused with, open source softwear, open sores software, open sores softwear, or "Open sores, soft where?"

+- primitive recursion is harder than 3 times 9, I teh u wut.